datamate-rethink-it/seafile-admin-docs/docs/docker/single-node.md

 Alright, let's dive in.
 This article will guide you through the process of installing a Seafile server with a Caddy web server.
 By the end of this article, your new Seafile server will be accessible via HTTPS with your custom domain.
 To begin, open a root shell on your server.

+!!! tip "Want to watch a step-by-step video instead of reading a manual?"

+    Watch a brief English video demonstrating all the essential steps:

+    :fontawesome-brands-youtube:{ style="color: #EE0F0F" }
+    __[How to install SeaTable within minutes]__ :octicons-clock-24: 10m
+    [New Seafile Deployment with Environment Variables]: https://www.youtube.com/watch?v=t1UkT1dtopI

 !!! success "Installation made easy"

     Most commands that are required to install a Seafile Server are provided in a way, that you can just simply copy and paste the commands into your command line.
 Use the (:material-content-copy:) icon at the top-right of the code boxes.